 Academic Art of Riding

-nine years ago I found the book by Bent Branderup it, or more it's subtitle
+in 2004 I found the book by Bent Branderup, it, or more it's subtitle

-"For the ambitious leisure rider", totally changed
+"For the ambitious leisure rider", totally changed my

 ordinary spare-time rider, to actually get near the lessons of the